ChristianRathke/DirectoryAnimation/README.md

 # DirectoryAnimation

+Animation of pouring file icons of files in a directory from the upper left edge of a window.

-run it as a Java program with no arguments to animate the current directory.
-Use a command line arguments for a specific directory.
+Run it as a Java program with no arguments to animate the current directory.
+Use a command line argument for a specific directory.